monicapina/bard_vader/README.md

 ## Credits

-This project has been carried out mainly by Mónica Pina, Francisco Morillas, and Álvaro Belmonte from RoViT Lab at the University of Alicante.
+This project has been carried out mainly by Mónica Pina, Francisco Morillas, and Álvaro Belmonte from RoViT Lab at the University of Alicante [(website)](https://www.rovit.ua.es/people/).
 We also want to thank our colleagues at the lab for helpful discussions and collaboration during these early stages of the project.

 ## Documentation